-The Consolidated Financial Statements at 31 December 2020 have been prepared using IFRS.
+The Consolidated Financial Statements at 31 December 2021 have been prepared using IFRS.
 In this regard, the following should be noted:

-- since 1 January 2005, Italian banks that are parent companies of banking groups enrolled in the Register referred to in Article 64 of the T.U.B. have been required to prepare their financial statements in accordance with IAS/IFRS international accounting standards; for Italian banks, this obligation applies both to companies whose shares were listed on European Union markets and for those whose securities were not listed; - Article 1, paragraph 1070 of Law No. 145 of 30 December 2018 has introduced into Legislative Decree No. 38/2005 (1) a new Article 2-bis, according to which entities that were previously required to apply, in the preparation of their financial statements, international accounting standards may apply such standards on an optional basis if they do not have securities admitted to trading on a regulated market.
+- since 1 January 2005, Italian banks that are parent companies of banking groups enrolled in the Register referred to in Article 64 of the T.U.B. have been required to prepare their financial statements in accordance with IAS/IFRS international accounting standards; for Italian banks, this obligation applies both to companies whose shares were listed on European Union markets and for those whose securities were not listed;

+- Article 1, paragraph 1070 of Law No. 145 of 30 December 2018 has introduced into Legislative Decree No. 38/2005 (1) a new Article 2-bis, according to which entities that were previously required to apply, in the preparation of their financial statements, international accounting standards may apply such standards on an optional basis if they do not have securities admitted to trading on a regulated market.
 Pursuant to the following paragraph 1071, this option starts from the financial year preceding the entry into force of the new rule (i.e., the financial year ended or in progress at 31 December 2018).
-As in the year 2019, the Deutsche Bank Group has continued to apply international accounting standards for the financial year 2020 and onwards.
+As in the year 2020, the Deutsche Bank Group has continued to apply international accounting standards for the financial year 2021 and onwards.

-The tables used in these Consolidated Financial Statements comply with the formats issued by the Bank of Italy in Circular No. 262 of 22 December 2005 and its subsequent sixth update published on 30 November 2018, as well as further clarifying and amending communications issued: in this regard, to be noted is that the communication of 15 December 2020 relating to the "Supplements to the provisions of Circular No. 262 "Bank financial statements: formats and compilation rules" concerning the impacts of COVID-19 and measures to support the economy and amendments to IAS/IFRS".
+The tables used in these Consolidated Financial Statements comply with the formats issued by the Bank of Italy in Circular No. 262 of 22 December 2005 and its subsequent seventh update published on 29 October 2021, as well as further clarifying and amending communications issued: in this regard, to be noted is that the communication of 21 December 2021 relating to the "Updating supplements to the provisions of Circular No. 262 "Bank financial statements: formats and compilation rules" concerning the impacts of COVID-19 and measures to support the economy".